nssensalo/Forecasting-Net-Prophet/README.md

 ## Usage

-* ### In Google Colab imported CSV file
+* ### In Google Colab import CSV files
 * ### Compare monthly median trends to monthly trends and use hyplot to visualize trends
-* ### Analyze the date for seasonal affects using a heatmap and grouping the data by weeks and hours
+* ### Analyze the data for seasonal affects using a heatmap and grouping the data by weeks and hours
-* ### Investigate and calculate the the correlation bewteen the search trends data and stock prices of the company
+* ### Investigate and calculate the correlation bewteen the search trends data and stock prices of the company
-* ### Using Prophet create a time series model to predict the future search traffic trends
+* ### Using Prophet create a time-series model to predict the future search traffic trends

 ---